nacyot/worktree_manager/README.md

 # When you run 'wm add feature', it creates worktree at '../feature' by default
 # With worktrees_dir set to "../worktrees", it creates at '../worktrees/feature'
 worktrees_dir: "../worktrees"

+# Main branch name for reset command (default: "main")
+# Used by 'wm reset' to determine which branch to reset to
+main_branch_name: "main"  # or "master" for older repositories

 # Hook configuration (see below)
 hooks: